pingcap/docs-cn/sync-diff-inspector/sync-diff-inspector-overview.md

 | └-- xxx.sql
 |
 |-- summary.txt # Saves the summary of the check results
-└-- sync_diff.log # Saves the output log informatiion when sync-diff-inspector is running
+└-- sync_diff.log # Saves the output log information when sync-diff-inspector is running
 ```

 ### Log